-Today’s post celebrates the Happy Birthday anniversary of Denard “Shoelace” Robinson.
+The final post of my Black History Month series celebrates the legendary career of Michigan Man Denard Robinson.
 Hands down, Denard Xavier Robinson was one of the most exciting players to ever wear the winged helmet – period!
 Michigan fans were not happy with the coaching tenure of Rich Rodriguez, but he did recruit “Mr. Robinson” to play football in Ann Arbor.
 So, we must give Rich Rod some credit for seeing the great potential of “Shoelace.”
-Most schools recruited Denard to play defensive back, but Rodriguez recruited him to play quarterback and It turned out to be a very good thing for Michigan Wolverine Football history!
+Most schools recruited Denard to play defensive back, but Rodriguez recruited him to play quarterback and it turned out to be a very good thing for the Michigan Football program.

 Denard brought his big smile, a great nickname (Shoelace) and a ton of talent from Deerfield Beach, Florida to Ann Arbor.
 Like many Floridians before him, the mystique of playing for Michigan in the Big House was a big attraction.
 Yes, it gets cold in Ann Arbor in November and usually stays that way until May.
 However, there are some “up” sides to living in the upper Midwest.
 The good news is that Denard Shoelace Robinson saw the benefits of playing in The Big House and living in Ann Arbor.

 Denard “Shoelace” Robinson started bringing Wolverine fans to their feet on his first play when he turned a fumbled snap into a touchdown against Western Michigan in 2009.
-He saw a lot of playing time that season as he backed up Tate Forcier.
+He saw a lot of playing time that first season as the back up for Tate Forcier.

 Denard Robinson’s last two seasons were the first two years of the Brady Hoke Era.
 Shoelace continued to play his heart out for Michigan, but he didn’t quite fit into Brady’s Pro-Style Offense.
 He did lead his team to an outstanding record of 11 wins and 2 losses in 2011.
 Of course, he helped make Brady Hoke look like a turnaround genius in his first year.
 After getting routed by Alabama in the season opener in 2012, Denard had mostly good games winning five of the next six.
 The beginning of the end for Denard came in the first half of the Nebraska game when he was injured on a short run.
 Unfortunately, he was never the same and could not return to his “jaw dropping” level of play that marked the first 19 games of his career.